EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Related Works

 \section{Related Works}

 \textbf{Visuomotor Servoing Methods} Recently, generative modeling has become mainstream in realizing visuomotor servoing policies.
 Particularly, there are two dominant methods for visuomotor servoing: Action Chunking with Transformers (ACT) \cite{zhao2023learning} and Diffusion Policy (DP) \cite{chi2023diffusion}.
-ACT utilizes the conditional variational autoencoder (CVAE) method as a generative model, whereas DP employs denoising diffusion as its generative model.
+ACT uses a conditional variational autoencoder (CVAE) as its generative model, whereas DP uses denoising diffusion.
 ACT and DP have been extended to other approaches, including compliance and force-reactive behaviors \cite{kamijo2024learning,he2025foar,xue2025reactive}, as well as structural improvements \cite{peebles2023scalable, dasari2024ingredients, wang2024one}.
 Our work is most closely related to CompliantACT (CompACT) \cite{kamijo2024learning}, which integrates compliant control for visuomotor policies.
 We have significantly improved CompACT by incorporating a provable $\SE$ equivariant structure.